All Episodes

 And Comey even admitted that he could be fired without any cause.

-Anyway, so the soon to be new attorney general said he won't would look into why would they bring this up out of nowhere?
+Anyway, so the soon-to-be new attorney general said he would look into why would they bring this up out of nowhere.

-And Comey himself and McCabe himself and Struck and Page themselves had all said just the same point in time in May of 2017 that after nine months, because they started this Trump Russia thing, the same people that exonerated Hillary, who we know committed crimes, violated the espionage act and obstruction, that they had no evidence at all after nine months of investigating so-called Trump Russia collusion.
+And Comey himself and McCabe himself and Strzok and Page themselves had all said just the same point in time in May of 2017 that after nine months, because they started this Trump-Russia thing, the same people that exonerated Hillary, who we know committed crimes, violated the Espionage Act and obstruction, that they had no evidence at all after nine months of investigating so-called Trump-Russia collusion.

-But yet Comey's fired, then they then they say, well, did he do it because Russia?
+Then they say, well, did he do it because of Russia?

 They just ask a random question.